MS-CSE-GCR/ethereumsupplychain/readme.md

 1. Check if your host IP address is up-to-date in truffle.js

-    -   To prevent gas limit issue, we add a ¡§gas¡¨ in the configuration file
+    -   To prevent gas limit issue, we add a **gas** in the configuration file

 ![](media/6abd295b5019f7933a170a0c76af5f92.png)

-1. Check migration folder, you should see only one file called 1_initial_migration.js, if that¡¦s the case, create a new file call 2_my.js with below content.
+1. Check migration folder, you should see only one file called 1_initial_migration.js, if that!|s the case, create a new file call 2_my.js with below content.

     -   We will be deploying IoTOracleContract.sol, get its contract address, update IoTEnvironmentSummary.sol then deploy IoTEnvironmentSummary.sol.
-        That¡¦s why we mark out IoTEnvironmentSummary.sol related codes here at this moment.
+        That!|s why we mark out IoTEnvironmentSummary.sol related codes here at this moment.

 ![](media/d82bf3f32290cd3e1e151130e6e66410.png)